 It takes courage to try, knowing that both success and failure are possibilities

-David had an intimate relationship with God as well as a record of accomplishment of overcoming wild beasts so was not intimidated by Goliath.
-His confidence was in the Lord, not the size of the problem coming against him (1 Sam 17:45-47).
+faith stand in contrast to that of Saul and the Israelite soldiers who were controlled by fear, seeing the size of Goliath in the physical realm.
 We also need to control our thinking by focusing on who is for us – the all-powerful creator God – when confronted with choices as they have significant repercussions depending on the decision we make.
 It is essential to hear from God and then follow Him in faith, often regardless of peer pressure and the temptation to settle for the tried and comfortable, instead of stepping outside our comfort zone moving into our divine inheritance and calling by taking new ground for the Kingdom of God.
 What do I believe God is challenging me to attempt for Him?
 Am I prepared to pour myself into His calling for me?
 Also, support and stand alongside those who are fearful yet are living in dependency on God, just as others have encouraged you when you were discouraged and lacking confidence.